cjbeattie/ValueAveragingFinancialTool/README.md

 https://valueaveragingfinancialtool.herokuapp.com/

 ## Technologies used
-MERN (MongoDB, Express, React, Node)
+MERN stack (MongoDB, Express, React, Node)

 Material-UI

 ## How to use it